• Skip to main content

 • Evaluate your lifestyle.
 Are you eating out of habit and not when you’re hungry?
 Are you including physical activity in your daily routine?

 • Stick to your plan.
-Developing a safe weight-loss plan with your primary care provider will help with accountability, and your doctor will make sure the plan will work for your lifestyle.
+Developing a safe weight-loss plan with your primary care provider will help with accountability, and your family medicine provider will make sure the plan will work for your lifestyle.

 • Make good food choices.
 Set realistic expectations for the foods you eat; complete deprivation of the foods you love can lead to failure.
-Your doctor can advise you about good snacks, too.
+Your family medicine provider can advise you about good snacks, too.

 Our experienced medical staff take the time to get to know our patients at their wellness exams, and we are here to help you manage diabetes and other chronic conditions.
 We will help you set realistic goals and keep you on track for success.